guillermoamaral/Webside/docs/api/evaluations/get.md

 # Retrieve evaluations

-Retrive active evaluations, i.e., evaluations initiated as explained [here](post.md), and that are being processed at the moment of making this request.
+Retrieve active evaluations, i.e., evaluations initiated as explained [here](post.md), and that are being processed at the moment of making this request.

 **URL**: `/evaluations`